 - When in doubt, variant -- if you're a Contributor or Curator that is.
 It makes it easier to find like items.

 Interested in other hobbyDB database tidbits?
-Check out our full catalog help articles, here.
+Check out our full database help articles, here.

 If you have any questions, always feel free to reach out to our Customer Service Jedi!